We humans have an intrinsic urge to seek the truth.

 Meanwhile, the immediate catastrophes that confront us are either caused by, or can be prevented by science – a science that today stubbornly refuses to question its own beliefs about consciousness, and its belief that it is unnecessary to even consider standing on the shoulders of the giants in this area who have preceded them.

 We have stumbled blindly, unconsciously, into potentially catastrophic climate change, into planet earth’s sixth major species extinction, into a post-antibiotic era, not to mention the unresolved shadow of nuclear annihilation….
 The examples of human mindless blindness are so many.

 Today, scientists are taking us headlong into a new world of do-it-yourself, cut-and-paste genetic engineering; into an unknown world of almost limitless computerization and connectivity, where vital utilities, even nuclear facilities are vulnerable to mischief and much worse.

 Given these dire threats to our survival, more than ever scientists at least need to “know what is going on,” and not just on the outside!

 We urgently need conscious scientists as a critical element of a science of consciousness before it is too late.

 We haven’t even mentioned the other major source of ideological violence: politics.
 Until scientists get to grips with consciousness, how can we insist that our political leaders are conscious enough to lead intelligently?

-For example, former President G W Bush, talking about Saddam Hussein before 9/11 said, “After all, this is a guy that tried to kill my dad at one time.”
+For example, former US President, G W Bush, talking about the then Iraqi leader, Saddam Hussein before 9/11 said, “After all, this is a guy that tried to kill my dad at one time.”
 Did this influence the decision to invade Iraq, with all its horrific consequences that we see around the world today?
 We don’t know — which doesn’t matter.
 Did GW Bush know?
 That is what is important?
 Or was it just another, blind, unconscious lurch into a catastrophe?